Project monitoring and reporting

 - state-of-play report at start of project

 - interim report in connection with application for the second period of funding (applies to programmes divided into two funding periods)

 The purpose and contents of these reports are described briefly below.

-The data will be processed by Academy officials, members of the SRC, programme directors of SRC programmes and, at the end of the programmes, by Finnish and foreign reviewers who carry out programme evaluations.
+The data will be processed by Research Council's officials, members of the SRC, programme directors of SRC programmes and, at the end of the programmes, by Finnish and foreign reviewers who carry out programme evaluations.

 The purpose of the report is to present the concrete research and social impact objectives of the project.
 The consortium can use these objectives later to compile contents for impact stories and other information on its activities.

-The situational report is written in Finnish and its length is 5–10 pages.
+The state-of-play report is written in Finnish and its length is 5–10 pages.